mc-cc-scripts/clearArea-prog/README.md

 clearArea <height> <length> <width>
 ```

-Starts at the bottom left corner of the area (facing the turtle).
+Starts at the bottom right corner of the area (facing the turtle).

 ### Example
 In this example, the turtle would clear the marked 4 x 4 area, starting at the turtles' location.